ibuetler/p3s-log-aggregation/Tutorial.md

 ```
 (Linux; Android 5.1; iris 605 Build/LMY47I; wv)
 ```
-Usually you have two brackets around the operating system with an undefined sequence of words separated by ";".
+Usually, you have two brackets around the operating system with an undefined sequence of words separated by ";".
 The problem is that this is also ambiguous.
 There are also cases where the OS only appears in the following format:

 ```
 (x86_64-redhat-linux-gnu)